DerMolly/vault_printer/README.md

 ### Help

 ```

-usage: vault_printer [-h] [-v] [--ldap | --token] [--username USERNAME]
+usage: vault_printer [-h] [--version] [-v] [--no-toc] [--no-content]
+                     [--ldap | --token] [--username USERNAME]
                      [--password PASSWORD] [--tokenLogin TOKENLOGIN]
                      [url] kv_store

-get all secrets from a vaultservers kv_store for printing
+A program to get all secrets from a vault servers kv_store for printing

-positional arguments:
-  url                   the url of the vault server
-  kv_store              the kv store to export from

 optional arguments:
   -h, --help            show this help message and exit
+  --version             show program's version number and exit
   -v, --verbose         increase verbosity
   --ldap                login via ldap
   --token               login via token

+server parameter:
+  url                   the url of the vault server
+  kv_store              the kv store to export from

+output configuration:
+  --no-toc              don't print the toc
+  --no-content          don't print the content

+login parameter:
   --username USERNAME, -u USERNAME
                         the username with which to login, if omitted you'll be
                         asked